ltom01241010/mnist-clip/README.md

 # mnist-clip

-a super easy clip model with mnist dataset for study
+a easy clip model with mnist dataset for study

-基于mnist手写数字训练的clip模型，用作学习多模态模型的用途，只能预测0-9

 ## 模型